 Clavdivs has evidently taken up Julia’s snacking mantle while he writes (fair: it’s literally impossible to write without also snacking), so he falls victim to a jump-scare from Postumus, who has slipped the guard.
 While Postumus catches Clavdivs up on his situ, Castor tells Augustus they can’t find him.
 Augustus snaps that Castor should take his wife to bed, subverting the usual victim-blaming trope with a weirder one: namely if he’d been at home banging her and not carousing, this never would have happened.

-Postumus apologies for missing Clavdivs’s wedding, but that’s fine because it’s just a small affair, considering how much he embarasses the family.
+Postumus apologises for missing Clavdivs’s wedding, but that’s fine because it’s just a small affair, considering how much he embarasses the family.
 Postumus echoes Pollio’s earlier advice that Clavdivs play up his disabilities and act the fool, since he’s living in a viper’s den and Granny is a certifiable monster.
 Clavdivs bids one of his only true friends goodbye and promises to report everything to Germanicus as soon as possible.

 Finally, the wedding.
 Clavdivs limps in to offer a bow to the bridal side, which is small but considerably larger than the handful of attendees on the groom’s.
 When they are bid to stand, Plautia is filmed from below so she appears to be a giant!
 Lol she’s very tall and not standing on a box!
 The titters swell to all-out pointing and belly laughing.
 It’s awful, especially since even so-called chum Herod joins in with the group cruelty.
 I feel bad for them both, but probably more so Plautia.